The 3D Furniture Rendering Process

-Despite being aware of the industry best practices and standards, we need all the information regarding the creation of furniture 3D models or furniture 3D renders.
-Providing as much data upfront can reduce the chances of revision, thereby minimizing the cost of the project.
+Despite being aware of the industry's best practices and standards, we need all the information regarding creating 3D models or furniture 3D renders.
+Providing as much data upfront can reduce the chances of revision, thereby minimizing the project's cost.

-We create mood boards for lifestyle images or have the reference images ready to support development.
+We create mood boards for lifestyle images or have reference images ready to support development.

 Notes & Descriptions

-The more notes or descriptions you provide for the outcomes you are expecting, the better.
+The more notes or descriptions you provide for the expected outcomes, the better.

-Providing .dwg or similar file types for designs or related parts like lighting, hardware, USB ports, etc. can be of great help.
+Providing .dwg or similar file types for designs or related parts like lighting, hardware, USB ports, etc., can greatly help.